Frequent Questions about E-Mail and Records

 - If I'm working on draft material, is it sufficient for me to save just my last draft?

 In some cases the last draft may be sufficient, and in other cases not.
 Follow your Program Office's policy concerning what drafts you must keep.
 This policy should be available in the form of recordkeeping requirements for the type of work you are doing.
-The question of drafts is discussed at length in "Procedures for Managing Agency Records."

 - Do these guidelines apply to EPA contractors?